E. K. Mawlong: Contribution

-Mawlong was well known for his unique vision, integrity, easy access, humility and patience which earned him affection of his friends, well wishers and supporters.
+Mawlong was well known for his unique vision, integrity, easy access, humility and patience which earned him the affection of his friends, well wishers and supporters.
 His long tenure as the representative of Umroi was entirely due to his effort in bringing huge infrastructural, medical and developmental activities in his constituency.
 He took keen interest towards the economic growth of his constituency and of the State.

 During his tenure as Chief Minister, he had taken huge efforts to settle the long pending boundary dispute between Assam and Meghalaya along with his Assam counterpart, Prafulla Kumar Mahanta.
-He took unique initiatives negotiating with the Ministry of Defence in obtaining underutilized defence plots for construction of public parking lots in Garikhana, Khlieh Iewduh and Upper Mawprem areas to ease traffic congestion in Shillong City.
-His efforts in reclaiming plots for public utility are recalled by many.
-He also took strong initiatives to kickstart the processes for construction of the National Highway Shillong By Pass, Myntdu-Leshka Hydel Project and North Eastern Indira Gandhi Regional Institute of Medical Sciences.
+He took unique initiatives negotiating with the Ministry of Defence in obtaining underutilized defence plots for the construction of public parking lots in Garikhana, Khlieh Iewduh and Upper Mawprem areas to ease traffic congestion in Shillong City.
+He also took initiatives to kickstart the processes for construction of the National Highway Shillong By Pass, Myntdu-Leshka Hydel Project and the North Eastern Indira Gandhi Regional Institute of Medical Sciences.

-As Minister incharge Law Department in 1990-91 he mooted the idea of creating a separate High Court for Meghalaya.
-He fervently followed this initiation as Chief Minister with Arun Jaitley the then Union Law Minister.
+As Minister in charge of the Law Department in 1990 to 1991 he mooted the idea of creating a separate High Court for Meghalaya.
+He fervently followed up this initiation as Chief Minister with Arun Jaitley the then Union Law Minister.
 The Meghalaya High Court was finally inaugurated in 2013.
-His pet project as Chief Minister was the road linkage from Lad Umroi - Mawlasnai to Diphu in Assam with financial assistance from the North Eastern Council which gave a lifeline to the people living in the disputed Block II area.
+His pet project as Chief Minister was the road linkage from Lad Umroi and Mawlasnai to Diphu in Assam with financial assistance from the North Eastern Council, which gave a lifeline to the people living in the disputed Block II area.

-As Minister incharge General Administration Department (GAD) in 1990-91, he met the then Chief Minister of West Bengal, Jyoti Basu, to seek a plot of land in Kolkata for construction of the second Meghalaya House.
+As Minister in charge of the General Administration Department (GAD) from 1990 to 1991, he met the then Chief Minister of West Bengal, Jyoti Basu, to seek a plot of land in Kolkata for construction of the second Meghalaya House.
 Basu introduced him to Buddhadeb Bhattarcharya and Meghalaya was allotted a plot of land in Shantipally, East Kolkata near Rash Behari Area, where the second Meghalaya House now stands.
-Sadly, when his Government took steps to construct a new building to replace the dilapidated Meghalaya House in Russell Street, Kolkata he was accused of corruption and due to massive political and social turmoil, he had to step down as Chief Minister.
+However, when his Government took steps to construct a new building to replace the dilapidated Meghalaya House in Russell Street, Kolkata he was accused of corruption and due to massive political and social turmoil, he had to step down as Chief Minister.

-As Speaker of the Meghalaya Legislative Assembly 1983-88, he met the then Deputy Chairman of the Planning Commission, Dr. Manmohan Singh seeking financial assistance for the setting up of the Meghalaya Legislative Assembly printing press.
-After thorough deliberations, Dr. Manmohan Singh sanctioned the funds required for setting up of the printing press.
+As Speaker of the Meghalaya Legislative Assembly from 1983 to 1988, he met the then Deputy Chairman of the Planning Commission, Dr. Manmohan Singh seeking financial assistance for the setting up of the Meghalaya Legislative Assembly printing press.
+After thorough deliberations, Dr. Manmohan Singh sanctioned the funds required for the setting up of the printing press.
 The press serves till this day for printing numerous documents required by the Meghalaya Assembly Secretariat.
 It was during his tenure as Speaker, that Meghalaya hosted the SAARC Ministerial Meet in Shillong in 1986 which was a huge success.
-The then Rajiv Gandhi, Prime Minister of India inaugurated the session.
+The Prime Minister of India, Rajiv Gandhi inaugurated the session.